m-root/primebit-api-sdk/docs/ENDPOINTS.md

 PRIMEBIT ENDPOINTS
 =================

-Assets
+Details on crypto currencies available on the exchange

     GET
     /trading/assets
-    Details on crypto currencies available on the exchange

 Get symbols